Alex is a School of Visual Arts graduate with a passion for media, writing and animation. He writes reviews for film, television, and games.

 Simple Characters, Familiar Voices, Newcomer Animators

 It can't be a simple show without simple characters.
 As mentioned before, Big Dog and Little Dog are an idiotic duo looking for homes but have polar opposite personalities.
 Little Dog is a hyperactive dachshund that would come up with plans for food or balls.
 Big Dog, on the other hand, is a slow, apathetic Old English Sheepdog who occasionally has intelligent moments, which makes him more interesting.
 On their adventures, they would come across Mr. Hollywood.
-He is a loud and pompous man whether he is a casino owner, a substitute teacher, stuntman and even Noah of Noah's Ark.
+He is a loud and pompous man whether he is a casino owner, a substitute teacher, a stuntman and even Noah of Noah's Ark.
 But, don't get him mad if you make a mistake.
 If you do, he would say: "Well now, isn't that cute......BUT IT'S WRONG!!!"
 Other characters include a bullied kid named Kenny who turns to the dogs for help, the chubby part-time worker Cubby and the near-SIGHTED and sporadically loud RED Riding Hood.

-If you are familiar with the original Secret Squirrel, you would notice the characters acted a little different than you could remember.
+If you are familiar with the original Secret Squirrel, you would notice the characters acted a little differently than you remember.
 In the original, Secret was a clumsy secret agent (despite the gadgetry) and Morocco Mole was the smarter assistant.
-In the revival, they basically switch their personalities: Secret acts more serious while Morocco acts as the typical comic relief sidekick.
+In the revival, they basically switch their personalities: Secret acts more serious while Morocco acts like the typical comic relief sidekick.
 In hindsight, this would sound like a disgrace to the original.
 But thanks to the execution, these incarnations deliver their own charm with Secret for his quick-thinking to save the day and Morocco for his childlike innocence.
 The Chief is the HQ superior with a soft side and Penny is the squirrel assistant who occasionally aids Secret on his missions.
 Among the villain roster we have the aforementioned Goldflipper, the crooked gingerbread man Greg, the cocky rooster Hot Rodney, the cultivated Chameleon, the lustful Queen Bea, the destructive Quark, the sinister opossum Dr. O, the rampaging panda One Ton, the shaman Voo Doo Goat, and Morocco's evil twin Scirocco.

 With EVERYTHING said, anyone should ask: How could a simple clone be revolutionary compared to Ren & Stimpy?
-As mentioned before, the show helped its audiences get accustomed into familiar territory that Hanna-Barbera did back in the day.
+As mentioned before, the show helped its audiences get accustomed to the familiar territory that Hanna-Barbera did back in the day.
 In addition, there were a lot of fresh and new animators aboard in production.
 But, little did we know, this show helped launched these animators' careers into a new age of television.
 For example, CalArts graduate Craig McCracken received a job as an art director for the show and hired his classmates Rob Renzetti and Gennedy Tartakovsky as storyboard artists.
 This was an official turning point for these new recruits as Fred Seibert, the last president of Hanna-Barbera cartoons, decided to pitch an animated pilot showcase called What a Cartoon!
 In that showcase, McCracken, Tartakovsky and other animators would later create their pilots that were officially picked up by the network and became the Cartoon Network classics we know today, such as The PowerPuff Girls and Dexter's Laboratory.
 Other storyboard artists like Teddy Newton, Andrew Stanton, and Conrad Vernon would later work for Pixar and DreamWorks respectively.
-In other words, if this show didn't exist, these recognizable shows and movies would've come into fruition.
+In other words, if this show didn't exist, these recognizable shows and movies would've come to fruition.

-Overall, 2 Stupid Dogs is a plain, funny cartoon that may coincidentally have a couple of components as Ren & Stimpy and lasted two seasons.
+Overall, 2 Stupid Dogs is a plain, funny cartoon that may coincidentally have a couple of similar components as Ren & Stimpy and lasted two seasons.
 However, thanks to the hard work and talent, this show made people remember what made Hanna-Barbera great and the production team behind it went places and became successful.
 If you are a dog lover or a Hanna-Barbera fan, this show is a fun watch for kids and families.
-They'll definitely get a laugh out out it.
+They'll definitely get a laugh out of it.
 As of 2020, the first DVD volume of the show is currently available on Amazon or the Warner Home Entertainment website.
 While the DVD lacks substance, it is a must-buy for animation fans since the episodes contain cold openings and TBS bumpers that were omitted on reruns.
 It gives a genuine and wistful feeling.
-It goes to show: Simplicity could lead to something effective.
+It goes to show: simplicity could lead to something effective.

 Cheryl E Preston from Roanoke on September 02, 2020: